battall/instagram-scraper-bot/README.md

 # Instagram Scraper Bot

--do not check "is_disabled" is disabled with accounts, just public. because they can block you, or you could blocked them. just maybe check with normals, but be sure with public.
+- do not check "is_disabled" info with sessions. because accounts can block account, but can't block public (anonymous requests).
--consider accounts can block someone, or blocked by someone which is in chceking, because of this check disabled just with public info.
+- consider accounts can block someone, or blocked by someone which is in chceking,

 BotManager is a class for managing;
  - MongoDB